TRIQS/triqs/doc/install.rst

 Installation
 ============

+TRIQS and its applications are provided *à la carte*: after you have installed the TRIQS toolkit, you will be able to easily install various TRIQS-based applications: impurity solvers, realistic DMFT tools, ...

-This page describes the installation of TRIQS itself.
-The installation of the applications based on TRIQS is described in their respective documentation.
+This page describes the installation of the TRIQS toolkit itself.
+The installation of the applications is described in their respective documentation.

 Prerequisite